Serious Incident Reporting

 The parish website (see link above) contains guidance, templates and frequently asked questions for PCCs and Diocesan Boards of Finance about the recording and reporting of serious incidents.

 In the Diocese of Truro we have created a flowchart to explain how the reporting of serious safeguarding incidents.
-In order to avoid the need for asking parishes to complete the Charity Commission form, a checklist has been created for safeguarding coordinators to use when completing the parish safeguarding recording template.

 We found 2 resources